D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: mMTC RAN Congestion Control: State-of-the-Art

-Despite of all these advantages, there is still a fundamental question to answer before entitling D2D-based grouped RA as the most promising solution for RAN congestion control in sensor networks: \emph{Is the D2D link reliability an essential feature while enabling the intra-group data aggregation and distribution}?
-All existing methods are developed based on the same assumption, i.e., intra-group D2D links are fully available and reliable.
+{Despite of all these advantages, yet a fundamental question shall be answered before entitling D2D-GRA as the most promising solution for RAN congestion control in sensor networks: \emph{Is the D2D link reliability an essential feature while enabling the intra-group data aggregation and distribution}?} All existing methods are developed based on the same assumption, i.e., D2D links are fully available and reliable.
 This might bias the performance evaluation of real deployments as such an assumption is not always feasible in practice.
-Our proposal relies on this key-assumption proposing a novel protocol to deal with D2D exceptions.
+Our proposal pioneers a novel protocol that is able to efficiently deal with D2D exceptions.